wjoeyu/Derezzball/docs/proposal.md

 ### Wireframes

 This app will consist of a single screen.
-Their are no on screen controls besides a a button to start the game.
+Their are no on screen controls, but will have prompts to start and reset game with mouse clicks.
 It should be intuitive enough where a player will see they control the digital paddle on mouseover that their paddle will be controlled with their mouse movements.

 ![wireframes](https://github.com/wjoeyu/Derezzball/blob/master/wireframes/Derezzball.png)